About the claim

 LED Light Strips

 “The process was very technical, however, the team clearly knew what they were doing and it was clear they had a good knowledge on capital allowances.
-Everything worked well and I was impressed by the results they achieved.
-The fact that they work closely with our accountants and support us after the claim is submitted if required puts my mind at rest.”
+I was really impressed with the results that were achieved by working with the team.
+They worked directly with our accountants and offered a brilliant aftercare service, even after the claim had been submitted – this really put my mind at ease!”

 David Flood | Director